tistarsec/electron/docs/glossary.md

 ### ASAR

 ASAR stands for Atom Shell Archive Format.
-An [asar][asar] archive is a simple `tar`-like format that concatenates files into a single file.
+An [asar][asar] archive is a `tar`-like format that concatenates files into a single file.
 Electron can read arbitrary files from it without unpacking the whole file.

 The ASAR format was created primarily to improve performance on Windows...
 TODO